Whether for singing, recording vocals or audio, or making YouTube videos, a microphone is a perfect tool to help you turn your dreams into a REALITY!

 - Another issue was with the pop filter, intended to reduce unwanted plosives when speaking, which was not as effective as customers wanted.

 The Audio Technica AT2020 only has a cardioid pattern, but the audio is better.
-This was what some customers pointed out:
+Here are a few things customers pointed out about it:

 - The sound quality is excellent, especially given the price.